QualiChain/hei-did/README.md

 # access-control
-Access Control and Identity Management
+The Access Control and Identity Management component provides the possibility for Higher Education Institutions (HEI) to register their corresponding Decentralized Identifier (DID) in a Management Smart Contract.
+This contract will store the associations between a Higher Education Institution's DID and its respective smart contract where the education certificates are registered.

+# Installation
 - To start, make sure you have Node.js installed.
 If not, go to https://nodejs.org/en/ to download it.

 - To communicate with the Ethereum network you need to connect to a Ethereum node.
 This node can be running on your machine or externally.
 In this case, the code was developed to use a external node provided by Infura.
 Therefore, create an account on "https://infura.io" and create a new project.